Rabbani calls Musharraf a murderer

 When asked about the Electoral Reforms Bill 2017, Rabbani refused to comment stating this was a political matter.

-However, Rabbani did state that parliament was the weakest institution when it should be the strongest.
+However, Rabbani did state that the parliament was the weakest institution when it should be the strongest.

 In approving the Electoral Reforms Bill 2017, the Senate paved the way for Nawaz Sharif who was disqualified by the Supreme Court from the post of prime minister to regain the presidency of PML-N.